Sex and relationships: how to talk to your primary-school child

 How to talk to your child about sex and relationships

-The thought of talking to your child about sex might make you cringe, but leaving it entirely up to school is not an option – especially as he’ll probably start showing an interest before he even sets foot in a classroom.
+The thought of talking to your child about sex might make you cringe, but leaving it entirely up to school is not an option – especially as they’ll probably start showing an interest before they even sets foot in a classroom.
 ‘Children are naturally curious, so it’s important to answer their questions openly, in child-friendly language, as soon as they begin to talk,’ says Lucy Emmerson, co-ordinator of the Sex Education Forum.

 The good news is that you don’t necessarily have to have the Big Talk with your child.
 ‘It’s normal to feel embarrassed, but you don’t have to prepare a formal sex talk,’ says Paul Casey, training manager at FPA, the sexual health charity.
 ‘Let it be a natural process from an early age, building on your child’s questions or observations; the more you talk, the easier it will become.’